HarryR/logpipe/README.md

 		"name", &init, &test, &shutdown
 	};

-Then add the module to `logpipe.c` and `src/mod.h`.
+Then define the module in `logpipe-module.h` and rebuild logpipe.

-Each module has a name, an init function which takes a pointer to the place that it should create its context pointer, then the run and shutdown functions which are given the context pointer directly.
+Each module has a name, an init function which takes a pointer to its own context pointer, then the run and shutdown functions which are given the context pointer directly.

 If a function returns 0 then the pipeline will halt there and the buffer will be written to stdout prefixed by the step